-- a) be compatible with the distinctive character of the area, respecting the local settlement pattern which is predominantly ribbon, building styles and materials whilst taking a positive approach to innovative, contemporary designs that are sensitive to their setting; - b) the detrimental erosion of space between and behind buildings will be resisted in order to preserve the open aspect of the village and retain links with the countryside beyond; - c) retain existing open green spaces within Loxley where they make an important contribution to the character and local distinctiveness of the area; - d) be of a density and scale that is in keeping with the character of the surrounding development and landscape; - e) conserve or enhance heritage assets including listed buildings and their settings; - f) protect, or enhance landscape and biodiversity by incorporating landscaping consistent with Warwickshire Landscape Guidelines;
+- a) be compatible with the distinctive character of the area, respecting the local settlement pattern which is predominantly ribbon development, building styles and materials whilst taking a positive approach to innovative, contemporary designs that are sensitive to their setting; - b) the detrimental erosion of space between and behind buildings will be resisted in order to preserve the open aspect of the village and retain links with the countryside beyond; - c) retain existing open green spaces within Loxley where they make an important contribution to the character and local distinctiveness of the area and/or contribute to reducing the likelihood of surface water flooding; - d) be of a density and scale that is in keeping with the character of the surrounding development and landscape;

-2 A close family connection is defined as mother, father, sister, brother or adult children.
+3 A close family connection is defined as mother, father, sister, brother or adult children.

-- g) conserve and not obstruct the enjoyment of views to and from higher slopes or skylines, or sweeping views across the landscape; - h) have regard to the impact on tranquility, including dark skies; and - i) not increase the likelihood of surface water flooding within the village or exacerbate foul drainage capacity problems; and be preceded by an appropriate archaeological survey to ascertain the implications of development on below ground heritage assets.
+- e) look to conserve or enhance heritage assets including listed buildings and their settings, balancing the significance of the asset and extent of any harm vis-à-vis any other public benefits of development; - f) protect, or enhance landscape and biodiversity by incorporating landscaping consistent with Warwickshire County Council Landscape Guidelines: - g) conserve and not obstruct the enjoyment of views to and from higher slopes or skylines, or panaramicviews across the landscape; - h) have regard to the impact on tranquility, including dark skies; and - i) not increase the likelihood of surface water flooding within the village or exacerbate foul drainage capacity problems; - j) for larger development proposals, be preceded by an appropriate archaeological survey to ascertain the implications of development on below ground heritage assets; and - k) have due regard to drainage and flood management issues.4

-Development that does not positively contribute to local character will be resisted.
+Development that is not sustainable and/or does not positively contribute to local character will not be supported.

 - 4.19 The purpose of this policy is to manage development so that the most appropriate design is found for the site having regard to local character to ensure that all developments are of high quality and preserve and where appropriate enhance the character of the areas around them in spatial layout, scale, materials, design and landscape terms. - 4.20 New developments which protect the character of the historic built environment and improve the quality of life through good design which is in sympathy with the special character of the area will be looked upon favourably. - 4.21 The preservation of local distinctiveness and character requires that the appropriate density for new housing should in every case result in a development that is in character with the local surrounding area.
-It is also important that future development should ensure that the mass of building relates proportionally to the plot size. - 4.22 Noise and activity arising from developments in the countryside together with lighting can have an adverse effect on tranquility and dark skies.
+It is also important that future development should ensure that the mass of building relates proportionally to the plot size. - 4.22 Noise and activity arising from developments in the countryside together with lighting can have an adverse effect on tranquillity and dark skies.
 CPRE has issued a Statement on Tranquility and Dark Skies with the objective of maintaining or improving the existing level of tranquility.
-The recommendations within this statement are endorsed by this Plan. - 4.23 This policy is not intended to impose a particular architectural style or stifle innovation, originality or innovative design through unsubstantiated requirements to conform to certain development forms or styles. - 4.24 A major part of the distinctive character of Loxley is the strong visual connectivity between the village and the rural landscape.
-The village has a mostly linear structure meaning that the majority of houses front, in single row, onto a street and have direct rural views to the rear. - 4.25 The greenfield areas encircling the village are sensitive to change which would alter the landscape and the essential character of the village as well as views across the countryside both from and into the village.
+The recommendations within this statement are endorsed by this Plan.